oljung/portfolio-project-one/README.md

     The navbar was positioned correctly from the first test, however it became clear that more space was needed between each link.
 The styling went as intended, with the default styling removed and color and font of the site applied.
 The active page was given a background color and different text color, and after testing I decided to add some padding to the active class, making the background color cover some area around the text as well.
 The same style was then applied to the hover pseudo class, which also had its font increased in size to make the link "pop out" when hovered over.

     The entire header is fixed in position.
 This proved problematic at first, as it would not display apart from on different places of the site. the solution, apart from placing it in the correct position and fixing position, was to adjust z-index to 1. placing it in front of all other elements.

+    When adapting the nav bar to smaller screens, I followed a tutorial by [Mark Caron](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793) to create a collapsable menu using only css elements.
+This code was then adapted to fit the sites layout and coloring.
+This led to significant testing to find out what part of the css changed what part of the menu.
+After some toubleshooting, quite a bit of bugfixing due to spelling mistakes, I was able to adapt the menu to fit my intentions.
+All in all this testing process took about 45 minutes, which compared to other parts of the testing and bugfixing is rather significant.

 - __Landing page__